Last updated:

 They:

-• provide assessment, training, support, and specialist equipment for children in schools in Wokingham Borough
+- provide training, support and equipment for children in schools

-• work with other health professionals and Wokingham Borough Council to create individualised support programmes for children and young people
+- work with other professionals to create support programmes for children and young people

-Find out more about these services on the Berkshire Sensory Consortium website.
+Find out more on the Berkshire Sensory Consortium website.

-Berkshire Vision is a local charity that provides support, sports and activities to visually impaired children, adults, and their families.
+- Berkshire Vision is a local charity that provides help and activities for families.

-Berkshire Deaf Children's Society is a local charity that provides help and support to deaf and hearing-impaired children and their families.
+- Berkshire Deaf Children's Society is a local charity that provides help and activities for families.

 Support for multi-sensory impairments